jeff665547/Project-ChipImgProc/doc/modules/bright-field-marker-detection.md

         The minimum distance (unit: pixel) between each ArUco markers.
 That means there are no other ArUco markers of interest presenting in the circular region illustrated in the figure 7.
 The radius of the circular region is user-specified.
       - Cell size:

         The width (unit: pixel) of the binary determination region.
-(Illustrated as "s" in Figure 6)
+(Illustrated as "s" in figure 6)
       - ArUco IDs:

         The vector of ArUco IDs.